ThisisErm/job-applications-vizualized/README.md

 ## Experimenting with data vizualization with Grafana.

-### The dashboard was built on a self-hosted Grafana Docker container, and exported as snapshots.
-I then imported the snapshots as iframe elements into an html document and deployed via netlify.
+### The dashboard was built on a self-hosted Grafana Docker container.
+I used a Google sheet spreadsheet as the database and exported to Grafana using the Google sheets API.
+I then exported each dashboard as a snapshot from Grafana and imported them as iframe elements into an html document, then deployed via netlify.

 ### Here is the live dashboard: https://grafana-job-applications.netlify.app/